Erectile Dysfunction: Causes, Myths, and When to See a doctor

 - Smoking

-Myth 1: ED Is Just a Normal Part of Aging
+1: ED Is Just a Normal Part of Aging

 While ED becomes more common with age, it is not inevitable and should not be ignored.

-Myth 2: ED Is Only a Psychological Problem
+2: ED Is Only a Psychological Problem

 Many cases have a physical cause, especially in men over 40.

-Myth 3: Supplements Are Safer Than Medical Treatment
+3: Supplements Are Safer Than Medical Treatment

 Many over-the-counter “sexual enhancers” are unregulated and may contain harmful substances.

-Why Impotence Should Not Be Ignored
+Why Should Impotence Not Be Ignored?

 - Early cardiovascular disease